 WOTUS Step One - Repeal

-On October 22, 2019, the Environmental Protection Agency and Department of the Army (the agencies) published a final rule to repeal the 2015 Rule defining “waters of the United States” and re-codify the regulatory text that existed prior to the 2015 Rule.
-This final rule became effective on December 23, 2019, and will be replaced by the Navigable Waters Protection Rule once the final rule takes effect.
+On October 22, 2019, the Environmental Protection Agency and the Department of the Army (the agencies) published a final rule to repeal the 2015 Rule defining “waters of the United States” and re-codify the regulatory text that existed prior to the 2015 Rule.
+This final rule became effective on December 23, 2019, but was replaced by the Navigable Waters Protection Rule.
+On June 22, 2020 the Navigable Waters Protection Rule became effective.

 - Read the Final Rule Repealing the 2015 Rule